Sample size determination: A computational approach (QuickSize)

+is a very general approach that is simple to use yet versatile enough to give an exact solution for a broad range of problems.
+It uses simulation together with a search algorithm.

 Mead's resource equation

 Mead's resource equation is often used for estimating sample sizes of laboratory animals, as well as in many other laboratory experiments.
 It may not be as accurate as using other methods in estimating sample size, but gives a hint of what is the appropriate sample size where parameters such as expected standard deviations or expected differences in values between groups are unknown or very hard to estimate.

 All the parameters in the equation are in fact the degrees of freedom of the number of their concepts, and hence, their numbers are subtracted by 1 before insertion into the equation.